specialized queer and gender-affirming therapy for your journey

 My Approach

-Your struggles aren’t personal failings.
-They are normal reactions to living in an unjust world.
+Your struggles aren’t personal failings—they are normal reactions to living in an unjust world.

-I believe our identities and lived experiences are important in how we work together.
-My goal is to create a space where you can talk about what’s it’s like to work with me and address any concerns you might have.
 As a white, cisgender queer woman, I’ll never fully know what it’s like to walk in your shoes.
-However, I am committed to creating the safest place possible where you can be vulnerable and do deep, transformational work.
+However, I am committed to creating the safest place possible where you can be vulnerable and do deep, meaningful work in therapy.
 I’d love to walk alongside of you in your journey.

 Book a Consultation Online